eiwai81/HapAsmbl/README.md

     - Read splitting at in-read adapters
     - Quality filtering
     - Length filtering
-3. Read mapping/alignment - Minimap2
+3. Read mapping/alignment
+    - Minimap2
     - LRA
     - NGMLR
-    - Vulcan*
+    - Vulcan

 NOTE: Any of the long-read mappers above can be used.
 However, minimap2 was used because it was fast and compatible with Clair3 and structural variant callers.